theobald-software/kb.theobald-software.github.io/content/_sap/authority-objects-sap-user-rights.md

 Please also have a look in our [OnlineHelp](https://help.theobald-software.com/en/) for further information.

 To use our products you need an SAP user with the following authority objects. <br>
-You can also use and upload the corresponding SAP role files (e.g. ZXTGENERAL.SAP) with T-Code *PFCG* in SAP.

 Please redirect this article to your SAP Basis admins to get the relevant authority objects you need for your user.